jwohland/Climate2Energy/README.md

 - Go to Generation>Actual generation per production type
 - Select "Country" and in "Area" select the desired country.
 - In "Production Type" select only "Hydro Run-of-river and poundage".
-- Download the full year at Export Data>Actual Generation per Production Type (Year,CSV) The file name should have this format: "Actual Generation per Production Type_201501010000-201601010000.csv" In the folder `inputs`, create the folder `entsoe_ror`.
+- Download the full year at Export Data>Actual Generation per Production Type (Year,CSV).
+The file name should have this format: "Actual Generation per Production Type_201501010000-201601010000.csv".

+In the folder `inputs`, create the folder `entsoe_ror`.
 In this folder, create one folder per country, named with the country code, e.g. "AT".
 Save the csv file downloaded from ENTSO-e into the folder of the corresponding country.